designmatters/TextAnchor/README.md

 # TextAnchor

-Manage annotations on top of plain-text files.
+Library to manage annotations on top of plain-text files.

 **TextAnchor** helps preserve and track annotations even when the underlying text changes — useful for qualitative coding and research.